Prime and M\"obius correlations for very short intervals in $\mathbb{F}_q[x]$: Introduction

-\end{thm} The latter assertion is a natural function field analogue of the prime $k$-tuple conjecture for integers in short intervals.
+The latter assertion is a natural function field analogue of the prime $k$-tuple conjecture for integers in short intervals.
 However, unlike the integer case, for $f$ Morse there are {\em no} fluctuations in the Hardy-Littlewood constants as $h_{1}, \ldots, h_{k}$ varies over distinct elements.
-(Interestingly, large variations does occur in the non-Morse case, cf. Section~\ref{sec:further-degenerate-examples}).
+Interestingly, large variations do occur in the non-Morse case (cf. Section~\ref{sec:further-degenerate-examples}), and, very surprisingly, there are non-Morse examples where ``prime independence'' breaks down completely for certain rare shifts (cf. Section~\ref{sec:breakd-indep-prim}.)

 We remark that an easy consequence of \eqref{eq:primes} is a prime number theorem for progressions that is valid for ``very large'' Morse moduli: given $b \in \fp^{\times}$ and a Morse polynomial $q(x) \in M_{d}(\fp)$,